This post may contain affiliate links. Please read our disclosure policy.

 Make the Mashed Potatoes

 • Place the quartered potatoes in a 2-quart saucepan.
-Add the milk, cream, garlic, and coriander, and give it a good stir.
+Add milk, cream, garlic, and ground coriander.
+The liquid should nearly cover the potatoes—add more milk or cream if needed.

-• Return the potatoes to the pot and mash them using a potato masher or an immersion blender.
-Gradually fold in some of the garlic-infused cream until the potatoes are smooth and creamy.
+• Return the potatoes and garlic to the pot.
+Mash with a masher or immersion blender, adding some of the reserved cream until smooth and creamy.

 Brown the Sausage